 - Analyze your account fees.

-Now that you understand the overview and account set up let’s look at the Personal Capital review pros and cons so far.
+Now that you understand the overview and account set up let’s look at the free Personal Capital Dashboard review pros and cons.

 Pros and Cons of Personal Capital Set Up